FREE SHIPPING on purchases over 1,500 CZK 📦

 Traditional Chinese Medicine knows the answers to questions that modern medicine has not yet fully explained — and in this article, we'll show you a different way to think about menstrual pain.
 And most importantly: what to do about it.

-80 %of menstruating women suffer from painful periods
+80%of menstruating women suffer from painful menstruation

-5 000years of TCM experience in treating menstrual pain
+5,000years of TCM experience in treating menstrual pain

 Ibuprofen and other NSAIDs work by blocking prostaglandin production.
 That's why they help.
 But not always completely.
 And not without consequences — frequent use burdens the stomach lining, can affect the kidneys, and for some women, it simply isn't enough.

-What Traditional Chinese Medicine says about menstrual cramps
+What Traditional Chinese Medicine Says About Menstrual Cramps

 This obstruction can have various causes: